Why Are Roof Racks So Expensive? Price Tag Breakdown

 Are Expensive Roof Racks Worth the Price?

-If at least one of these scenarios apply to you, you should consider purchasing a more expensive roof rack since you’ll need something that is stable and won’t break.
+If at least one of these scenarios applies to you, you should consider purchasing a more expensive roof rack since you’ll need something that is stable and won’t break.

 Are Cheap Roof Racks Worth the Savings?